Get More Information with Following Links

 Payment and Cancellations

 If you must cancel your program, you must do so 30 days in advance of your visit.
 Failure to cancel a visit 30 days in advance deprives another school of the opportunity to visit.
 Also, staff is scheduled to work your programs within 30 days of the program.
 Payment, purchase order, or a call arranging other payment procedures is due 30 days in advance of your visit.
-We accept checks, money orders, or purchase orders, made payable to the National Park Service/LOWE.
+We accept checks, money orders, or purchase orders, made payable to the National Park Service/LOWELL.

 Fees for Programs: